 Your local breastfeeding support group should be a great support too at this time, and can support mothers with achieving a wide gape for a successful latch as well as peer support within the group.
-Private follow-up/support is also available and online bookable-please refer to the 'Bookings' tab above, and I am also in contact with you at least once per week to follow your progress and address any issues early..
+Private follow-up/support is also available and online bookable-please refer to the 'Bookings' tab above, and I am also in contact with you at least once per week to follow your progress and address any issues early.

-Optimum Improvement Time
+Optimum Improvement Timeframe

 Some of you will notice a difference in feeding behaviours immediately, but others may take several days or weeks depending on influencing factors.
 The tongue is a muscle and needs to rebuild its strength to correct the "current state" of muscle weakness.
 There is also likely to be tension in the surrounding oral structures, which will need to relax in order to achieve a wide open gape to feed.

-Infant feeding support groups are an invaluable source in these circumstances, alongside body-therapy (https://www.tonguetie.org.uk/manual-therapy-and-infant-feeding/).
+Infant feeding support groups are an invaluable source in these circumstances, alongside body-therapy (Body-therapies).
 You are also more than welcome to contact me by phone, text, email or see me for a follow-up review.

 Vitamin K helps the blood to clot and prevents serious bleeding.
-In newborns, Vitamin K injections can prevent a now rare, but potentially fatal, bleeding disorder called 'Vitamin K Deficiency Bleeding' (VKDB), also known as 'Heamorrhagic Disease of the Newborn' (HDN).
+In new-borns, Vitamin K injections can prevent a now rare, but potentially fatal, bleeding disorder called 'Vitamin K Deficiency Bleeding' (VKDB), also known as 'Heamorrhagic Disease of the Newborn' (HDN).

 This is usually done at birth via one small injection or oral doses.
 At least 2 of the 3 oral doses (day 0, 4-7 & day 28) need to have been administered and evidence of Vitamin K administration is done by your midwife and documented in your child's red health book.
 If you choose injection form, then just one dose, which is usually administered within one hour of birth.

-If you originally declined Vitamin K but have since changed your mind in order consider a division, you would need to contact your community midwife, or employ a private independant midwife to source, prescribe and administer it for you.
+If you originally declined Vitamin K but have since changed your mind in order consider a division, you would need to contact your community midwife, or employ a private independent midwife to source, prescribe and administer it for you.
 If your infant is over 6 weeks old and has not received Vitamin K, it is unlikely you will be able to source it.
 In which case, a 'clotting screen' blood test, done in a similar way to the 'heel prick' test will confirm/deny risk factors and may be obtained via your GP on request or privately.

 Whilst I respect every parents unique decision to decline Vitamin K, in my home environment clinic, should the unexpected occur, acute intervention is not local.